 In a bowl place the lettuce, onions and parsley and toss.
 Place grilled asparagus and cherries on top and sprinkle with hemp seeds.

-Place ingredients in a air tight jar and shake till emulsified before serving.
+For the dressing, place ingredients in a air tight jar and shake till emulsified before serving.
 Dressing can be placed on the salad or served on the side.

 Make sure to follow Nourished by Nutrition on Instagram.
 If you make this recipe tag #nourishedbynutriton so I can see what you have made and feature you!

 […] Nourished By Nutrition: Salad with cherries and grilled asparagus […]

 […] Salad with cherries and grilled asparagus sound delicious and perfect for summer! […]

 This salad sounds so delicious and amazing.
 I love that you paired cherries and grilled asparagus.
 I would never have thought that the combination would work!